KaleyraVideo/Video-iOS-SDK-Samples/Basic-Example/README.md

 This sample app is going to show you how the Bandyer SDK should be configured, initialized, and how you can interact with it.

-This example is only related to let users make and receive a call.
+This example shows only how you can make and receive calls.
 For other examples, please visit the [Sample apps index page](https://github.com/Bandyer/Bandyer-iOS-SDK-Samples-Swift).

 ## Quickstart